bondms/bondms.github.io/_drafts/filesystem-iteration.md

 # Iterating over a filesystem

-There are many computing tasks that are easy to do in a manner that works most of the time but which fail under edge cases.
+There are many computing tasks that are easy to do in a manner that works most of the time but which fail for edge cases.
 Iterating over files and/or directories in a filesystem, in order to perform a common action on each, is an example.

 In this article I will primarily consider shell scripts; use of a programming language would avoid many of the issues described here but at the cost of requring an interpreter or compiler.